braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/email_setup/consent_and_address_collection.md

 ---

-# Consent & Address Collection
+# Consent & address collection

 ## Consent
-Before sending out your initial emails, it's important to get permission from your customers first.
-It's a common courtesy and does wonders for your open rates!
+before sending out your initial emails, it's important to get permission from your customers first. it's a common courtesy and does wonders for your open rates!

-### Subscriber States
+### Subscriber states
 There are three email subscription states for a user: __opted in__, __subscribed__, and __unsubscribed__.
 To change a user's subscription state, in addition to using the methods described above, you can use our [REST APIs]({{site.baseurl}}/api/endpoints/subscription_groups/post_update_user_subscription_group_status/).

 |Subscriber State | Description |